Because I will guarantee you that everything happened last hour except for the ports deal stuff was totally unexpected.

 And they do this by punishing the achievers.

-They never attempt to educate or inspire the have nots to do better and move up or prosper because they have contempt for people.
+They never attempt to educate or inspire the have-nots to do better and move up or prosper because they have contempt for people.

 They look at people with condescension.

-They don't see people who have smarts enough to handle life's challenges on their own, and they need help from government, need help from liberals who are the smart people.
+They don't see people who have smarts enough to handle life's challenges on their own.

-Liberals' faith in the individual is dwarfed by their faith and love of government as the great equalizer with themselves in charge of it, of course.
+The liberals' faith in the individual is dwarfed by their faith and love of government as the great equalizer with themselves in charge of it, of course.

 Capitalism, very simply, Katie, is what happens when people are free to engage in commerce amongst themselves.

-Socialism, communism, are attempts to control that because you don't like the outcomes.
+Socialism, communism are attempts to control that because you don't like the outcomes.

 You think they're unfair.